AdobeDocs/experience-manager-learn.en/help/sites/integrations/adobe-client-data-layer/data-layer-customize.md

 ## Update the Byline Sling Model {#sling-model}

-To inject data about the component in the data layer we must first update the component's Sling Model.
-Next, update the Byline's Java interface and Sling Model implementation to add a new method `getData()`.
-This method will contain the properties we want to inject into the data layer.
+To inject data about the component in the data layer, let's first update the component's Sling Model.
+Next, update the Byline's Java&trade; interface and Sling Model implementation to have a new method `getData()`.
+This method contains the properties to be injected into the data layer.

-1. In the IDE of your choice open the `aem-guides-wknd` project.
+1. Open the `aem-guides-wknd` project in the IDE of your choice.
 Navigate to the `core` module.
 1. Open the file `Byline.java` at `core/src/main/java/com/adobe/aem/guides/wknd/core/models/Byline.java`.

     ![Byline Java Interface](assets/adobe-client-data-layer/byline-java-interface.png)

-1. Add a new method to the interface:
+1. Add below method to the interface:

     ```java
     public interface Byline {